siberianfox/tinygwiki/JSON-Operation.md

 * 4 = GCODE_MESSAGES - body returned for configs; Gcode returns line numbers and messages only
 * 5 = VERBOSE - body returned for configs and Gcode - Gcode comments removed

 Generally levels 2, 3 or 4 are recommended.
-4 will return Gcode commend messages of the form (msgSome text you want to show to the operator)
+Levels 4 and 5 will return Gcode comment messages of the form (msgSome text you want to show to the operator)

+----- OK Needs work from here on down ------

 ###Reading Configuration Parameters (GET)

 To get a parameter pass an object with a null value.
 The value is returned in the response.
 Some examples of valid requests and responses are provided below.

-{| width="1200" border="1" cellpadding="1" cellspacing="1"
-|-
-| Request
-| Response
-| Comments
-|-
 	Request | Response | Description
 	------|---------|---------|--------------
 	xfr | $xfr | {"xfr":""} | X axis maximum feed rate